pradeepbarik7/portfolio/README.md

 **Static portfolios are dead.**

 Instead of making you scroll endlessly, my portfolio adapts to *you*.
-Ask a question — my AI avatar replies instantly.
+Ask a question — my AI avatar replies instantly

 ## 👇 What can you ask?